Olearia hygrophila: Taxonomy

 This species was first formally described in 1836 by Augustin Pyramus de Candolle who gave it the name Eurybia hygrophila in his Prodromus Systematis Naturalis Regni Vegetabilis, from specimens collected by Allan Cunningham on North Stradbroke Island.
 In 1867, George Bentham changed the name to Olearia hygrophila in Flora Australiensis.
 The specific epithet (hygrophila) means "moisture-loving".

 Distribution and habitat

 Olearia hygrophila grows in swamps and is restricted to the north-east end of North Stradbroke Island in south-eastern Queensland.

 Conservation status

-This daisy bush is classified as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Queensland Government Nature Conservation Act 1992.
+This daisy bush is classified as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and "critically endangered" under the Queensland Government Nature Conservation Act 1992.
 The main threats to the species include weed invasion, inappropriate fire regimes, land clearing, and changes in hydrology.